mainak33/MessagingChallenge/Readme.md

 /usr/src/MessagingChallenge/build/example # exit
 ```

-## Running tests
+## Running tests with the native test framework

-If you are using Windows: After building the source on windows with cmake, run the runMessagingTests executable to see example usage of the messages library classes:
+If you are using Windows: After building the source on windows with cmake, run the runMessagingTests executable without any arguments to run all the tests in the native test framework:
 ```
 $ cd build/test
 $ ./runMessagingTests.exe
 ```

-If you are using a Docker container: After building the docker container, run the runMessagingTests inside the containerized application to see example usage of the messages library classes:
+If you are using a Docker container: After building the docker container, run the runMessagingTests executable inside the containerized application executable without any arguments to run all the tests in the native test framework:
 ```
 $ docker run --entrypoint "/bin/sh" -it mcimage /usr/src/MessagingChallenge/build # cd test && ./runMessagingTests